keijiro/TextureUpdateExample/README.md

 How to implement the CustomTextureUpdate callback
 -------------------------------------------------

-Signature of the callback function has to be like the following:
+The callback function should be implemented with the following signature:

 ```
 void TextureUpdateCallback(int eventID, void* data) { }
 ```

-The type of the event is given to `eventID`, and the attributes of the target texture are given with `UnityRenderingExtTextureUpdateParams` struct carried by the `data` pointer (it should be typecast to `UnityRenderingExtTextureUpdateParams*` before using).
+The type of the event will be given to `eventID`, and the attributes of the target texture will be given with `UnityRenderingExtTextureUpdateParams` struct carried by the `data` pointer (it should be typecast to `UnityRenderingExtTextureUpdateParams*` in the callback).

 The possible values of `eventID` are defined in `UnityRenderingExtEventType`;
 Only `kUnityRenderingExtEventUpdateTextureBegin` and
 `kUnityRenderingExtEventUpdateTextureEnd` are relevant to the texture update callback.

-### `kUnityRenderingExtEventUpdateTextureBegin`
+### `kUnityRenderingExtEventUpdateTextureBegin` event

 This event is invoked right before updating the texture.
-You can give raw image data to update the texture via the `texData` pointer in the parameter struct.
+You can give raw image data via the `texData` pointer in the parameter struct.

 ```
 uint8_t* img = new uint32_t[params->width * params->height * 4];

-...
-Set image data ...
+// Set image data.

 params->texData = img;
 ```

-You can also give `nullptr` to `texData` when you don't like to update the texture this time.
+You can also give `nullptr` to `texData` when you don't like to update the texture in this callback.

-### `kUnityRenderingExtEventUpdateTextureEnd`
+### `kUnityRenderingExtEventUpdateTextureEnd` event

 This event is invoked right after updating the texture.
 You can safely release resources used to update the texture.